-Are Fibroids Genetic?
+Are Fibroids Genetic or Hereditary?

 Research has shown that genetics can contribute to the development of uterine fibroids, although genetics may not be the primary nor the singular cause.
 Rare genetic syndromes provide evidence supporting the idea that uterine fibroids have a genetic basis.
 For example, in Reed’s Syndrome, which is also called multiple cutaneous and uterine leiomyomatosis (MCUL), affected females show a higher prevalence of fibroids at an earlier age of onset with more severe symptoms .
 In hereditary leiomyomatosis and renal cell cancer (HLRCC) syndrome, germline mutations in the Fumarate hydratase gene cause affected patients to develop benign tumors on the skin and in the uterus.
 Affected individuals are also at increased risk for kidney cancer [1, 6].